PoisotLab/SimpleSDMLayers.jl/README.md

 [qce]: https://poisotlab.io/

+**Can I sponsor this project**?
+Sure!
+There is a link in the sidebar on the right.
+Any money raised this way will go towards the snacks and coffee fund for students, or any charitable cause we like to support.

 **How can I cite this package**?
 This repository itself can be cited through its Zenodo archive ([`4902317`][zendoi]; this will generate a DOI for every release), and there is a manuscript in *Journal of Open Science Software*